DDS - Frequently Asked Questions (FAQ)

 HOW MANY LETTERS OF EVALUATION ARE NEEDED?

-DOES AN APPLICANT HAVE TO SIGN A WAIVER TO THESE LETTERS OF EVALUATION?
+DOES AN APPLICANT HAVE TO SIGN A WAIVER FOR LETTERS OF ACADEMIC RECOMMENDATION?

-DOES AN APPLICANT HAVE TO USE IUSD EVALUATION FORMS FOR THE LETTERS OF EVALUATION?
+DOES AN APPLICANT HAVE TO USE IUSD EVALUATION FORMS FOR THE ACADEMIC LETTERS OF RECOMMENDATION?

 WHEN IS THE DENTAL ADMISSION TEST (DAT) GIVEN?

 A computerized version of the DAT is available to candidates at specific Prometric Testing Centers.
 Candidates may take the computerized version after submitting their DAT application to the ADA and scheduling a test date/time with Prometric.
 Candidates may take the computerized DAT almost any day of the week and will receive their scores immediately after completing the exam.
 Dental Admission Test software and sample tests are also available through the ADA.